I found that many people customize their Redmine installations... But they usually do this in a wrong way!

 Another sample is that they fix core CSS files...
 The right way is to add CSS file in some dummy plugin.

 So I’m thinking about creating the dummy plugin, add some features like CSS files autoload (maybe with some extended rules) and write a good documentation on customizing Redmine/ChiliProject...

-#3 Updated by Andriy Lesyuk about 8 years ago
+#3 Updated by Andriy Lesyuk over 8 years ago

 Another powerful thing is

 hooks...
 Such plugin would be able to simplify using them!
 For example, like Hooks Manager it could support all hooks by using them in a special way:

 - Add a “dummy” RHTML which would autoload user custom RHTMLs if available;